 Meet Qualifying Education Requirements

-All active and inactive sales agents, who are under the Sales Agent Apprentice Education (SAE) requirement, must show evidence of having completed a minimum of 90 hours in qualifying real estate education and 4 hours in Legal Update I and 4 hours in Legal Update II prior to the first two year license term, for a total of 278 hours by the end of the second year of licensure.
+All active and inactive sales agents, who are under the Sales Agent Apprentice Education (SAE) requirement, must show evidence of having completed a minimum of 90 hours in qualifying real estate education and 4 hours in Legal Update I 2018-2019 and 4 hours in Legal Update II 2018-2019prior to the first two year license term, for a total of 278 hours by the end of the second year of licensure.

 Evidence of successful course completion must be posted to the TREC computer system prior to the online renewal process or the license will expire.